Arm recoil

-Arm recoil is a neurological examination of neonate for detecting the muscle tone.
+Arm recoil is a component of the neurological examination of neonates used to assess passive flexor tone of biceps(muscle tone).
+It is also one of the neuromuscular criteria used in the Ballard Assessment of gestational age.

 Procedure

 The baby is placed supine, with forearm flexed at elbow.
 The elbow (forearm) is extended by pulling the hand; then released.

+The Arm should not be held in extended position for a prolonged period, as flexor fatigue can result in a falsely low recoil score.

 Observation

 How quickly the forearm returns to flexed original position and the amount of flexion will designate a score.